bennycode/stop-merging/README.md

 - Main branch is okay
 - Coder A creates a PR that passes the "Stop Merging" check
 - Coder B breaks the main branch
-- Coder A would now be able to still merge IF there wouldn't be the requirement to keep the branch up to date
+- Coder A's merge would still be possible if there was no requirement to keep the branch up to date

 **Screenshot:**